tsitu/mht-testbed/README.md

 <p>Based on Chad's and <a href="http://olf.github.io/mhmapsolver/" target="_blank" rel="noopener">Olaf's</a> solvers.</p>

 <p>Copy and paste mice from maps, or type names leaving a line break between each.
-Press <b>Enter</b> to autocomplete and <b>Tab</b> to cycle through autocomplete suggestions.</p>
+Press <kbd>Enter</kbd> to autocomplete and <kbd>Tab</kbd> to cycle through autocomplete suggestions.</p>

-Type of AR | Description
+Type of Attraction Rate | Description
 -- | --
-Raw | Attraction rate for individual mice
+Raw | Shown for individual mice
-Total | Summed attraction rate for a specific location & phase & cheese & charm Weighted | Same as Total AR, with baseline cheese attraction factored in
+Total | Summed over a specific location, sublocation, cheese, and charm Weighted | Same as Total AR, but with baseline cheese attraction factored in

 <div align="right"><a href="#book-table-of-contents">Top</a></div>